 Myth #2: Rice is Fattening

 Fact: Rice is high on carbohydrates and not high on Fat.
-When taken in right quantities and timing, it will get utilized by the body and will not end up being excess… which otherwise will end up being stored, in the form of Fat.
-Again, rice is not responsible for the weight gain.
-It is how our body processes food and reacts to excess food, irrespective of whether that food is Rice, Quinoa, Oats, Whole Wheat or even Protein.
+When taken in right quantities and timing, it will get utilized by the body and will not end up being stored in the form of Fat.
+Again, rice is not responsible for weight gain.
+It is how our body processes food and reacts to excessive food, irrespective of whether that food is Rice, Quinoa, Oats, Whole Wheat or even Protein.

-The best way to eat rice is to combine it with a combination of some protein source or fiber.
-For instance, eat Rice + Dal or Rice+ Fish Curry.
+The best way to eat rice is to combine it with some protein source or fiber.
+For instance, Rice + Dal or Rice+ Fish Curry.
 Timing is equally important.
-You can have rice post a workout in your lunch, wherein we assure your body will burn it off during the rest of the day.
-We can enjoy it in dinner too, provided the dinner is around 7-7.30pm.
+You can have rice post a workout for your lunch, wherein your body can burn it off during the rest of the day.
+We can enjoy it for dinner too, provided the dinner is around 7-7.30pm.